oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab12.md

     ![Key Vault](./images/Screenshot_2025-10-05_11.25.42.png "Click the System Metrics button")

-3. To monitor system performance, expand the **CPU & Memory Metrics** section
+3. To monitor system performance for example, expand the **CPU & Memory Metrics** section

     ![Key Vault](./images/image-2025-09-11-18.46.22.png "To monitor system performance, expand the CPU & Memory Metrics section")

 ## Task 11: Administer Oracle Key Vault

+For ease of use, Key Vault consolidates all network, system, certificate, and monitoring configurations onto a single landing page within the web console.
+In a cluster deployment, a drop-down menu indicates which configurations are applied across the cluster and which need to be configured individually for each node.

 1. Click the **System** tab